enjin/enjin-godot-sdk/addons/enjin/example/README.md

 Finally, to the check if the client authenticated successfully you can use `_client.get_state().is_authed_as_app()`.
 The state (`TrustedPlatformState`) holds a reference to the app id and access token.

-### Player Auth Example
+### Auth Player Example

 It should be noted that player authentication does not utilize emails and passwords and is not a sufficient means to prove a player's authenticity.
 As such you will need to implement your own form of player database and authentication.
 Player authentication on the SDK takes place on your servers and requires a unique id associated with your players.
-Upon authenticating a player you will receive an access token which is to be forwarded to the player client to allow for the client to authenticate their TrustedPlatformClient instance.
+Upon authenticating a player you will receive an access token which is to be forwarded to the player so they can authenticate their TrustedPlatformClient instance.
 This will be demonstrated with two code examples below:

 ##### Server Example